socketcan-rs/socketcan-rs/README.md

 A number of items still did not make it into a release.
 These will be added in v3.x, coming soon.

 - Issue [#22](https://github.com/socketcan-rs/socketcan-rs/issues/22) Timestamps, including optional hardware timestamps
 - Issue [#32](https://github.com/socketcan-rs/socketcan-rs/issues/32) A number of important netlink commands were added in v3.1, particularly the ability to set bitrates, reset the interface, and set control modes.
-But the implementation is still incomplete, particularly in regard t
+But the implementation is still incomplete, particularly in regard to retrieving parameters and status from the interface.
 - Better documentation.
 This README will be expanded with basic usage information, along with better doc comments, and perhaps creation of the wiki